sansoune/cloudhub/README.md

 # Cloudhub

 **Cloudhub** is a lightweight CLI tool for monitoring and managing Docker containers in a homelab environment.
-It provides commands to list, start, stop, and restart containers, manage Docker‑Compose stacks, and run a daemon that continuously watches container state changes and sends optional notifications via **ntfy**.
+It provides commands to list, start, stop, and restart containers, manage Docker‑Compose stacks, and run a daemon that watches container state changes and sends optional notifications via **ntfy**.

 ---